 Everyday this crippled man is carried to the temple gate called Beautiful (Show a diagram of the Temple courts) because at this entrance there would be many people who would be passing through.
 More people means more opportunities to get money.

 Read verses 3-5.
 Each of us have appointments in our daily schedules.
 What are some appointments you have in your day?
-(Going to school, sports, doctor, dentist, etc.) God is in control of every circumstance in our lives.
+(Going to school, sports, doctor, dentist, etc.) God is in control of every circumstance in our lives, the other day I was really stressed because you know how my friend is starting her new job as a dentist, we didn’t know how to attract patients to her until we had the idea to check out the seo service that works in the dental niche so that her site looks more professional.
 If you and I are followers of Jesus there will be days God has Divine appointments in our day that He has planned in advance.
 This Divine appointment is an opportunity to share Jesus with someone that we come in contact with.
 This event recorded in Acts 3 is a good example of a Divine Appointment.
 The crippled man is placed in the same spot every day.
 He does the same thing he does every day.
 He begs.
 Peter and John are followers of Christ and they make an appointment with God everyday to go to the Temple at the time of prayer.
 They haven’t been told what they are going to experience at the Temple ahead of time.
 They are being obedient to spend time in prayer.

 - As Jesus followers we have to spend time with God every day so we will not miss His Divine appointments as we go throughout our daily lives.